Louis-CharlesBiron/canvasDotEffect/readme.md

 # CanvasDotEffect

-**CanvasDotEffect is a lightweight JS library that helps create customizable and interactive dot-based effects using the Canvas API.**
+**CanvasDotEffect is a lightweight, fully native, JS library that helps create customizable and interactive dot-based effects using the Canvas API.**

 # Table of Contents